-• Conversion of artesian wells to pumped wells and steam turbine decommissioning, which eliminated the non-condensed gases emitted to the atmosphere reduces Scope 1
+Conversion of artesian wells to pumped wells and steam turbine decommissioning, which eliminated the non-condensed gases emitted to the atmosphere reducesScope1

-- Reduction of energy use due to COVID-19-reduction of Scope 2 - Reduction of flights due to COVID-19 reduction of emissions associated with flights within the calculation of Scope 3 reducing our emissions in Scope 1 and 2 by 5% per revenue by 2020.
-We accomplished this goal and beyond as we reduced total emissions in Scope 1 and 2 by about 29% absolute carbon footprint.
-Looking to our planned, ongoing and future projects in 2020, we have estimated that we Will maintain an annual 5% reduction in the next years compare to 2019 base level.
+- Reduction of energy use due to COVID-19-reduction of Scope 2 - · Reduction of flights due to COVID-19 -reduction of emissions associated with flights within the calculation of Scope 3 by 2020.
+We accomplished this and 2 by about 29% absolute estimated that we Will maintain base level.